Jim89/lsca_group/Assignment 2/BS1808_Group_Project_2_SO_Group11.md

 The total cost for this new plan is USD1,372,432,000.
 The two plants who are serving their own regions in high quantities of chemicals are Germany and US, whereas the plants Brazil, Mexico and India are producing more evenly distributed quantities and serving at least two markets.

+BioPharma could have implemented production as shown above, at the cost of  USD1,337,340,000.
+The two plants serving their own regions in high quantities of chemicals are Germany and US, whereas the plants Brazil, Mexico and India are producing more evenly distributed quantities and serving at least two markets.

 The Japanese factory should have been idled because it was only producing 1mil units of Highcal for the local supply.
 The production of 1million units can be shifted to the plant in India, who is already producing units of Highcal for the Japanese market.
 This allows BioPharma to save on fixed costs, even though it is not the optimal plan.
-If the Japanese fatory were to be idled, only the fixed costs will be incurred and the cost of this new plan will be USD1,360,932,000.
+If the Japanese fatory were to be idled, only the general plant fixed costs will be incurred and the cost of this new plan will be USD1,325,340,000.

-Under this plan, the Latin America market is served by
+The results from the optimisation corroborates the serious consideration of shutting down the Japanese plant.

-# Global Supply Network Structure
+# Looking ahead: Restructing the Global Supply Network

 ## Optimisation under options
 In restructuring its global supply network structure, BioPharma has to consider exchange rate fluctuations and the option of shutting down factories simultaneously.
 The options available to the network design team are:

 1. Keep global network with its current structure and capabilities.
 2. Limiting the capability of some plants to producing only one chemical, where a plant is limited to producing only one chemical and it saves 80% of the fixed costs associated with the chemical that is no longer produced.
 3. Closing down some plants, where closing down a plant eliminates all variable costs and saves 80% of annual fixed costs.

-Assuming that demand in 2010 is stable and is the same as in 2009: the new objective function is as follows:
+Assuming that demand in 2010 is stable and will be the same as in 2009: the new objective function is as follows:

 minimise $(0.8B_0+0.2).F_{all,Brazil}+$
 $(0.8B_1+0.2).F_{Brazil,Highcal}+\sum_{k=1}^6 Q_{Highcal,Brazil,k}.(V_{Highcal,Brazil}+T_{Brazil,k}).( \textbf{1} +I_{Brazil,k})$